-Your garage is at once the easiest and one of the most difficult places to eliminate a dead rodent smell from.
+Your garage is both the easiest and most difficult place to eliminate a dead rodent smell from.
 It’s difficult because there’s a lot of clutter and often limited ventilation.

-At the same time, it’s easy because you can close an attached garage off from your house proper and leave the door open for ventilation.
+At the same time, it’s easy because you can close it off from your house.
+Then, simply leave the exterior door open for ventilation.
 Adding some fans will help, as will scrubbing the location of the corpse with bleach or a good cleaner.

 When in Doubt

-In the event you suspect you have more than one rodent or have family members with respiratory or immune system issues, it might be prudent to call in an exterminator.
-Not only will an exterminator eliminate any living rodents, they can also extract them from your walls and floor with minimal damage.
+Don’t sit back if you suspect you have more than one rodent or have family members with respiratory or immune system issues.
+In these cases, it might be prudent to call in a pest control professional.
+Not only can pest control experts eliminate any living rodents, they can also extract them from your walls and floor with minimal damage.

-Remember, a rotting corpse will attract other pests and can lead to an infestation of insects, so weigh the cost of removal over the risk of leaving that mouse to rot before choosing your course of action in these cases.
+Remember, a rotting corpse will attract other pests.
+This can quickly lead to an infestation of insects or scavengers.
+Always weigh the cost of removal over the risk of leaving that mouse to rot before choosing your course of action in these cases.